-LVDC will encourage increased use of renewable energies in rural, off-grid energy generation.
+In developing countries LVDC will encourage increased use of renewable energies in rural, off-grid energy generation.
 LVDC can be generated anywhere, even in remote and isolated locations like islands.
-The main drivers are energy efficiency and sustainability.
+The main drivers are energy efficiency, sustainability and energy access because often grid connection remains a hope for the far future.

-Combined with some form of energy storage LVDC has also the potential of bringing millions of people out of the dark.
+Combined with some form of energy storage LVDC has the potential of bringing millions of people out of the dark.
 For areas where grid connection is too expensive, LVDC is the only economic way to provide electricity access to everyone: it is clean, safe and affordable.

-Standards in LVDC
+Standards for LVDC